jupyter/docker-stacks/README.md

 **Example 2:**

 This command pulls the `jupyter/datascience-notebook` image tagged `2023-07-25` from Docker Hub if it is not already present on the local host.
-It then starts an _ephemeral_ container running a Jupyter Server and JupyterLab frontend and exposes the server on host port 10000.
+It then starts an _ephemeral_ container running a Jupyter Server with the JupyterLab frontend and exposes the server on host port 10000.

 ```bash
 docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work jupyter/datascience-notebook:2023-07-25